paulintrognon/paulintrognon.fr/src/blog/content/typescript-prettier-eslint-next-js.md

 yarn add --dev @typescript-eslint/eslint-plugin
 ```

-Then replace your `.eslintrc.json` file with:
+Then you can replace your `.eslintrc.json` file with:
 ```json
 {
   "plugins": ["@typescript-eslint"],